Skip to content

 • Extension contribution system uses JSON/JSONC exclusively

-TNH Scholar VS Code Integration (ADR-VSC01):
+TNH Scholar VS Code Integration (see ADR-VSC01):

 • Workspace config: .vscode/tnh-scholar.json